inspiired-av/BetterBoomboxMod/README.md

 # LC-Boombox
 Allows players to add to or replace boombox tracks in Lethal Company.
+Adds additional support for downloads from URLs or Google Drive Links.
+Automatically extracts .zip files if necessary.
+Original mod by [DeadlyKitten](https://github.com/DeadlyKitten/LC-Boombox/)

 ## Installing Songs when Installed via r2modman